-As we continue to move forward in addressing hematological malignancies, we are studying cell therapy for other B-cell malignancies and hematologic malignancies, including mantle cell lymphoma (MCL), adult acute lymphoblastic leukemia (ALL), follicular and marginal zone lymphoma, and chronic lymphocytic leukemia (CLL).
+As we continue to move forward in addressing hematological malignancies, we are studying cell therapy for other B-cell malignancies and hematologic malignancies, including mantle cell lymphoma (MCL), adult acute lymphoblastic leukemia (ALL), follicular lymphoma (FL) and acute myeloid leukemia (AML).

 Current CAR T products are autologous, requiring customized, on-demand manufacturing of each patient’s individualized product, which can result in 2- to 3-week turnaround times, high costs, and capacity constraints.
 To overcome these challenges, Kite is developing “off-the-shelf” allogeneic CAR T cell products using gene editing technology.
 The allogeneic approach simplifies manufacturing logistics to enable patients to receive treatment faster, and expands access so more patients can receive potentially lifesaving therapy.